“We search for the most talented boys in the region. No talented boy is ever left behind due to financial constraints.”

 Jeff Smith – Artistic Director & Conductor

 The Music Director auditions each boy.
 The process generally takes less than fifteen minutes.
 Prepared music is not required for auditions.
-Please visit http://meetme.so/PBCC to schedule an audition.
-If there are no appointment slots available, please email email@example.com to request an audition time.
+Please visit http://meetme.so/PBCC to schedule a summer audition.
+If there are no appointment slots available, please email firstname.lastname@example.org to request an audition time.

 Is there an age limit?